 Not long ago, scientists realized that “trillions of bacteria living in our guts have a surprising effect on our weight,” according to Dr. Oz.
-Turns out, lean folks have special types of bacteria that triggers healthy cravings, reduce calorie absorption, boost metabolism, and more.
-The rest of us, however, have have types of bacteria that tend to promote weight gain.
-Suspect your bacteria is the fattening kind?
-Dr. Oz’s latest discovery could change that in as little as three days.
+As it turns out, lean folks have special types of bacteria that trigger healthy cravings, reduce calorie absorption, and boost metabolism.
+The rest of us, however, have types of bacteria that tend to promote weight gain.
+Do you suspect your bacteria is the fattening kind?
+Dr. Oz’s latest discovery could change that.

 “People can’t stop talking about this,” Dr. Oz recently revealed.
 “It’s called the Hadza Diet.”
-The gist is that you mimic the eating habits of Africa’s Hadza tribe— a group that top researchers say boasts the absolute best gut bacteria any of them has ever seen— and you can improve your own gut bacteria by 20 percent within the first 72 hours.
-As you boost your bacteria, you’ll find you lose weight far more easily — and end up far healthier, too.
+The gist is that you mimic the eating habits of Africa’s Hadza tribe — a group that top researchers say boasts the absolute best gut bacteria — to improve your own gut bacteria by 20 percent within the first 72 hours.
+As you boost your bacteria, you’ll find that you lose weight far more easily — and end up far healthier, too.

-Experts say they’ve been shocked to learn what a dramatic difference Hazda-style eating can make in an extremely short time frame.
+Experts say they’ve been shocked to learn what a dramatic difference Hadza-style eating can make in an extremely short time frame.
 "This diet hit us from left field!"
 Dr. Oz declared.

-Improving Gut Bacteria for Weight Loss: The Hazda's Diet No. 1 Secret
+Improving Gut Bacteria for Weight Loss: The Hadza Diet's No. 1 Secret

 So how did the Hadza people, who hunt and gather on the Serengeti Plains of Tanzania, end up with bacteria we should all want?
-In large part it's because they eat enough fruit, root vegetables, and seeds to reach “a stunning 100 grams of fiber per day,” notes Butch Rosser, M.D., Dr. Oz’s go-to Hadza authority.
-Of course, 100 grams isn’t realistic for most of us, yet the Hadza findings help explain why more practical fiber-packed approaches work so well.
+It's mostly because they eat enough fruit, root vegetables, and seeds to reach “a stunning 100 grams of fiber per day,” notes Butch Rosser, MD, who is Dr. Oz’s go-to Hadza authority.
+Though 100 grams isn’t realistic for most of us, the Hadza findings help explain why more practical fiber-packed approaches work so well.
 On the internet, high-fiber dieters even report shedding up to nine pounds in three days.
-But can fiber help you lose that much?
+But can fiber really help you lose that much?
 Here’s how to find out.

 How to Improve Gut Bacteria for Weight Loss

-What you eat: An average woman currently gets nine to 11grams of fiber daily.
+What you eat: An average woman currently gets nine to 11 grams of fiber daily.
 Although some women can go as high as 40 grams right away, “I think 25 grams is a reasonable goal,” Dr. Oz said.
 The key is replacing a lot of the low-fiber foods you eat — especially added sugar and processed carbs — with fiber-rich options.
 You can follow any fiber-rich diet you like or use the menus below.
 But no matter which plan you choose, Dr. Oz wants you to make room for two tablespoons of seeds, lots of beans (which can replace low fiber carbs and also be swapped in for meat), and “four cups of fruit and veggies a day.”
 If it sounds like a lot of food, it is.
 “The diet is super-sized,” Dr. Oz noted.
-Yet you’ll lose weight— and quickly!
+But you’ll lose weight — quickly!